Mary Ann Brown Patten: Husband's collapse and attempted mutiny

-The ship departed from New York for San Francisco on July 1, 1856, along with two other clipper ships, the Intrepid and Romance of the Seas.
+On Mary's second voyage with her husband, the ship departed from New York for San Francisco on July 1, 1856, along with two other clipper ships, the Intrepid and Romance of the Seas.
 This made speed a greater priority than usual, as it was common practice to place bets on which vessel would arrive first.
-Neptune's Car was at the foot of Cape Horn when Joshua Patten developed tuberculosis and lapsed into a coma.
+Neptune's Car was at the foot of Cape Horn when Joshua Patten, who had tuberculosis, lapsed into a coma.
 Under usual circumstances the first mate would take command.
 However, earlier in the voyage Captain Patten had caught him sleeping on watch and losing valuable time by leaving sails reefed.
 The mate had likely placed bets on one of Neptune's Cars competitors, and so Captain Patten had confined him to his cabin.
 The second mate was illiterate and unable to navigate, which left Mary Patten the most qualified person on board to bring the ship safely into port.

-The former first mate wrote Patten a letter warning her of the challenges ahead and imploring her to reinstate him, but she replied that if her husband hadn't trusted him as a mate she couldn't trust him as a captain.
+The former first mate wrote Patten a letter warning her of the challenges ahead and imploring her to reinstate him, but she replied that if her husband had not trusted him as a mate she could not trust him as a captain.
 He then attempted to incite a mutiny by trying to convince the crew that they would be better off putting into the nearby port of Valparaiso rather than continuing on to San Francisco.
 Patten knew that putting into port in South America would mean a loss of crew and quite possibly cargo.
 She responded by making an appeal to the crew, and in the end won their unanimous support.
-Patten later claimed that she didn't change her clothes for 50 days, instead dedicating her free time to studying medicine and caring for her husband, who had been struck blind by the time they passed Valparaiso.
+Patten later claimed that she did not change her clothes for 50 days, instead dedicating her free time to studying medicine and caring for her husband, who had been struck blind by the time they passed Valparaiso.
 She is credited with keeping him alive during the voyage although he never fully recovered his health.